scottrw93/commons/scripts/k8s_thread_dumps/README.md

 ```

 These scripts are handy when a thread dump is needed for k8s apps.
 It will automagically take 3 thread dumps,
 archive them and download them.
-Make sure to use/be authenticated the correct cluster before invoking the scripts
+Make sure to use/be authenticated to the correct cluster before invoking the scripts